Shishir-Dubey/Project_IT_TOOLS/README.md

 Important2: The zip file must be uncompressed in the home dir of the user.

+Important3: The uncompressed folder name must be  it_tools

 How to simulate a full cycle of the system?

 1/ Copy one of Koby's files into daily_data